Allow me to introduce you to Harper. He’s a proud member of our Customer Happiness team.

 When he arrived at Wistia, he was excited to put his passion for video to use.
 “When I first started making videos for customers, it used to take me between 15–20 minutes,” Harper explained.
 “I would do multiple takes to get it just right.
 I accepted this as a reality, and I knew based on the responses I was receiving that it was worth it.”

-“Now I’m much more comfortable being on camera, and it takes way less time,” he says.
-These days, his average production time is 5 minutes, but it varies depending on the question he’s answering.
+After getting in some practice, Harper said, “Now I’m much more comfortable being on camera, and it takes way less time,” he says.
+These days, his average production time is around 5 minutes, but it varies depending on the question he’s answering.

 “Now I’m much more comfortable being on camera, and it takes way less time.”

 And when it comes to recording videos with your webcam, confidence is key!
 Here at Wistia, we believe that the best videos showcase people’s most authentic selves — even if that means using filler words like “um” or “uh.”
 So, take a deep breath and go for it!